Getting Started for TextExpander Admin (Webinar)

 And you see this come up – confirm action.

-And you’ll routinely run into a confirmation screen just to make sure that you it’s doing what you want it to do here.
+And you’ll routinely run into a confirmation screen just to make sure that it’s doing what you want it to do here.

 So once you’ve added this, you cannot undo it and that’s the truth.
-Once you add a snippet group to the Organization, it cannot be undone.
+Once you add a Snippet group to the Organization, it cannot be undone.
 It is permanent.

 Except for one rare occasion, which we’ll go through later.
 OK, so I’ll hit OK.